GraceFrank/web-scraper/Readme.md

 Dockerize the app and push to a Git repo of your choice.
 (Tip: Use a cache to prevent having to request the same URLs multiple times)

+To Start the application
+create a .env file from the sample.env provided in the app,

 #Todo!
 Be able to read page Title
 Be able to read page description